 A column in Kanban board represents the work stage, and you can place a WIP (Work in Progress) limit on the column.
 The WIP limit means the maximum number of cards that can stay on that column.

-A Kanban board is a physical or digital (JIRA) board which is designed to help the team visualize their work.
 It has columns that represent the status of the work like

 Each of these columns can have cards <=the WIP limit.
 The cards represent the actual work.

 You can use positive numbers to limit work-in-progress, and this limit number can be placed on the top of the columns in both physical and digital Kanban boards.
 Any individual of the team can manage the state of his card, and the entire team can visualize the workflow.
+Next in this Kanban tutorial, we will learn about Kanban Workflow.

 Below are the basic states that many software teams follow for their workflow management.